PianoTexas International Festival & Academy

 Private Lessons

-Depending on the availability of the guest artists, additional private lessons are possible, at extra cost.
-Schedule and fees should be discussed directly between the guest artist and the participant.
+Additional private lessons may be arranged, subject to the availability of guest artists and at an additional cost.
+Scheduling and fees for these lessons should be discussed directly between the guest artist and the participant.

 Active and General Observers